Lemonochrme/lemonochrme.github.io/resume.md

 - **Development of a Processor in VHDL** (2023)
   - Designed a RISC-V processor with a 5-stage pipeline using VHDL.
-  - Implemented the processor on an FPGA for testing and validation.

 - **Non-Intrusive Water Leak Detection System** (2024)
   - Implemented harmonic analysis and machine learning techniques for leak detection.